Company Reg. No. 23002/059/060

 • Check Dates Carefully – Permits are non-transferable; mistakes mean reapplication.

-• Buy Travel Insurance – Ensure it covers high-altitude trekking and helicopter evacuation.
+• Buy Travel Insurance – Make sure it covers high-altitude trekking and helicopter evacuation.

 Frequently Asked Questions (FAQs)